ModeEric/ModeEric.github.io/_posts/2025-01-10-jensens-inequality.markdown

 Jensen’s Inequality is a deceptively simple yet profoundly powerful tool in mathematics.
 Its versatility makes it indispensable across disciplines, from machine learning to economics.
 By understanding its intuition and practical uses, you unlock a deeper appreciation for the beauty and utility of convexity in mathematical analysis.

-Stay tuned for future posts exploring its role in diffusion models and other advanced topics!
+Stay tuned for future posts exploring its role in diffusion models and other advanced topics!!!